QMSH

 → 'handling parametric variants independently for each sub-element in a parallel assembly'

-Supported: Editor
+Supported: Inspector, Editor

 TODO: Sandbox, Exchange